 With so much to learn, you’ll need some help.

 This is the source of all the content.
-Currently (May 2017) in its fifth edition, PMI are scheduled to publish the sixth edition in the third quarter of 2017 (July- September).
-I strongly recommend you buy a print copy.
-I know that,as a PMI member, you’ll get a free ebook version.
+Now (Jan 2018) in its sixth edition, I strongly recommend you buy a print copy.
+I know that, as a PMI member, you’ll get a free ebook version.
 But most people do learn better reader print editions.

 You’ll be able to carry it with you, put sticky notes in, highlight the bits you choose to, and make your own notes in the margins.
 Yes, I also know that eReaders let you do all this, but the research evidence suggests the tactile impact of doing it ‘for real’, with pens, on paper, helps memory formation and recall.

-And… Your dog-eared, well-thumber copy of the PMBOK® will be a constant companion on your first few projects and will soon become both a badge of honor and a close friend!
+And… Your dog-eared, well-thumbed copy of the PMBOK® will be a constant companion on your first few projects and will soon become both a badge of honor and a close friend!

 In our FREE PMP Exam Prep Guide, Markus recommends his preferred books.
 The most widely-used books (in no order) are:

 There are lots of live PMP exam prep workshops you can sign up for and many PMI Chapters run some.
 You can also do PMP exam prep workshops online, and view video recordings.
 Many people also find study groups and discussion forums a big help.
 Again, your local PMI Charter may be able to point you to its own study group.